Marques6-prog/Marques6-prog/README.md

 - 👋 Hi, I’m @Marques6-prog
 - 👀 I’m interested in Mobile development
 - 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ..
-- 📫 How to reach me ...

 <!---
 Marques6-prog/Marques6-prog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.